Shingles Guide

 • Increased risk of PHN with age: affects around 30% of people with shingles over 80 years of age.[4]

-Serious complications involving the eye called herpes zoster ophthalmicus (in about 10–20% of shingles patients)[5]
+Serious complications involving the eye called herpes zoster ophthalmicus (in about 10–20% of shingles patients).[5]

 Very rarely, shingles can lead to pneumonia, hearing problems, blindness, encephalitis or death.

-Transmission of Shingles
+Transmission Of Shingles

 Shingles cannot be passed from one person to another.
 However, a person with shingles can pass the varicella zoster virus to a person who has never had chickenpox or who has not had the chickenpox vaccine.
 In such cases, the person exposed to the virus may develop chickenpox but not shingles.[6]